geva-elettronica/GEVINO-Opto-PNP/docs/open-the-enclosure.md

 The **GEVINO Opto** ships in a modular DIN-rail plastic enclosure held together by snap-fit plastic hooks. **You normally don't need to open it.**

-> ℹ️ **Note — you don't open the case to reach the SD card.** The micro-SD slot is accessible from
-> the outside, behind the front door.
-You only need to open the enclosure for **internal
-> modifications** (fitting an optional module, changing a jumper/DIP setting, inspecting the board).

 A few of the hooks are **tiny and easy to snap**, so follow the order below and never force the cover.

-## Before you start

-- **Power off** the GEVINO and disconnect it from the power supply.
-- Work on a clean, flat surface.
-A small flat screwdriver only helps to *gently* nudge a hook — never to pry hard.

----

 ## 1 · Remove the red hook